farkon00/pyauto-compl/README.md

 __Pyauto-compl__ - library for auto complete in Python.
 It comes with set of standard english words for quick start.

+It uses prefix tree data structure for better performance.

 # Quick start
 ```shell
 pip install pyauto-compl